souradeepta/TIL/os-multhreading-thread-synchronization.md

 ### Reader/Writer Mutexes

 As we know from the previous episode, multiple threads can concurrently read from a shared resource without harm as long as they don't modify it.
 So why bother locking a mutex if some of your threads are operating in "read-only" mode?
-For example consider a concurrent database that is frequently read by many threads, while another thread seldomly writes updates.
+For example consider a concurrent database that is frequently read by many threads, while another thread seldom writes updates.
 You certainly need a mutex to protect the read/write access, but most of the time you would end up locking it just for read operations, preventing other reading threads to do their job.

 A **reader/writer mutex** allows *concurrent* reads from multiple threads and *exclusive* writes from a single thread to a shared resource.
 It can be locked in *read* or *write* mode.
 To modify a resource, a thread must first acquire the exclusive write lock.
 An exclusive write lock is not permitted until all read locks have been released.